 Public opinions on her actions don’t matter.
 Her parents might express grave sadness at her decisions, but it still doesn’t matter.
 She is an adult and every right to choose the faith she wants to follow and marry a person of her choice.
 Let’s not infantilise her.

-In a country where community sensibilities are often given greater precedence over individual rights, one hopes that the Supreme Court accepts Hadiya’s decision to make her own choices when it hears the case next in January.
+In a country where community sensibilities are often given greater precedence over individual rights, that the Supreme Court accepts Hadiya’s decision to make her own choices is a heartening development.
 What sort of empowerment are we looking at if our institutions cannot even allow an adult woman to make her own choices?

 In acts of sexual violence, we rail at the inability of the perpetrator to gauge or accept a woman’s consent.
 In this case, when a woman expresses her explicit consent to convert religions and marry a man of another faith, sections of society have a hard time accepting it.